Physiotherapist O Murray OT/PT Assistant

 - Home programmes may be provided to help meet the child’s needs and develop their functional potential

-- Parents / carers will be invited to attend PT/OT Therapy reviews twice a year
+- Parents / carers will be invited to attend PT/OT Therapy reviews once a year

-- PT/OT’s rely on parents / carers to keep us informed of any equipment changes, or appointments with other services that may require review by the therapist.
+- PT/OT’s rely on parents / carers to keep us informed of any equipment changes, or appointments / medical interventions with other services that may require review by the therapist.

 What happens at school?

 At Lonsdale we support a 24 hour postural management approach which may include a combination of the following as outlined in their EHC Plan:

-- Assessment and provision of specialist standing, walking and orthotics
+- Assessment and recommendation of specialist standing, walking and orthotics

 Children will be seen for regular therapy combined with home and school management programmes, following botulinum Toxin injections or surgery, or as part of their early years intervention.